Simple, 4-Ingredient Homemade Pizza Dough

 If you love pizza with ballooned and blistered edges and a crisp but pliable crust, this is the pizza dough recipe you’ll come back to again and again.
 And it’s easy to make—the pizza dough is no-knead, made with 4 simple ingredients, and doesn’t require special flour.
 Video guidance below.

-**Attention Pizza Fans**: My new cookbook, Pizza Night, is available for preorder.
+Attention Pizza Fans: My new cookbook, Pizza Night, is here.

 NOTES:

 This recipe yields 4 rounds of dough.
 Recipe can be halved; dough can be refrigerated for up to five days.
-I refrigerate individual rounds of dough in quart containers.
+I refrigerate individual rounds of dough in quart containers or Kevjes dough storage containers.

 Dough can be frozen, too.
 After the first rise and after you transfer the portioned rounds to quart containers, this is your opportunity to freeze.
 Transfer the quart containers to the freezer for as long as 3 months.
 To thaw, remove a container (or more) and let thaw in the refrigerator for 1 day or thaw at room temperature for 4 to 8 hours.
 Then, proceed with the recipe.